 Science and universities

-as social laboratories
+as civic laboratories

 Future-proof universities and knowledge organisations practice research in open ways.
 They understand themselves as catalysts within knowledge ecosystems deeply integrated in society: a real-life laboratory.